bertramdev/hcl4j/README.md

 * Handle Nested String Interpolation
 * for tuples and objects are processed but not evaluated
-* conditional operations need to be processed / evaluated
 * add more method definitions for base terraform functions